 I’ve been really low carb and low calories the past week, and I’m feeling like some more serious eating these next few days.
 I’m in ketosis, and I think I need to get out and take a break for a little while.
 So I made a lot of yummy stuff today, and in a little bit, I’ll start working on our dinner, which will be pizza.

 Now, for these meatballs, I used: 100% grass-fed ground beef, baked purple sweet potato (the variety that is called Stokes Purple, produced by Frida’s Produce), scallions, fresh ginger, fresh turmeric, celery, fresh cilantro, garlic, egg, cassava flour and the kimchi sriracha sauce I found last night, made by Wildbrine.

 One little warning, if you have in your home eaters fussy with textures, these meatballs are very soft because I mixed the potato and all the veggies in a food processor until they all mashed (see the ingredients picture, the purple mash is actually the potato mixed with all the rest of the veggies).

 If you want more textured meatballs, don’t mix all the ingredients as I did.
 You chop them super finely or stop the food processor before it’s too late.
 If you choose to do this, I suggest grating the fresh ginger, turmeric, and garlic before mixing it with the rest.
 It won’t be nice to find big chunks of them in your meatballs.

 I didn’t count the time of baking the sweet potato in the preparation or cooking time because it can be made in advance.

 How to serve the Sriracha meatballs

 This is a later edit, but I wanted to add a serving suggestion to the post.
 We had these lectin-free veggie-loaded sriracha meatballs with cauliflower rice and broccoli slaw, and it was a perfect match.

-If you like this sriracha meatballs recipe, you should also check out my other lectin-free and healthy meatballs recipes:
+If you like this sriracha meatball recipe, you should also check out my other lectin-free and healthy meatball recipes: